 New Orleans may not be directly associated with French cuisine, but the city boasts some great French fare in restaurants around the city.
 One such spot is Lilette on Magazine St, a quaint bistro with a fantastic food and wine menu, perfect for both lunch and dinner.
-Lilette is consistently ranked at the top of New Orleans restaurant lists by both critics and locals, and it would be a perfect spot to try some different foods when you visit the city.
+Lilette is consistently ranked at the top of local restaurant lists by both critics and locals, and it would be a perfect spot to try some different foods when you visit the city.

 Chef and owner John Harris is dedicated to finding the freshest seasonal ingredients available, so the special menu offerings may change at times.
 This allows for a fresh experience each time you visit.
 His French and Italian-inspired cuisine has been carefully crafted to bring out the best flavors in each component for a complex and delectable menu.